Elyse Walker’s 20th Anniversary Shindig

 In a world peppered by news of store closings, the Elyse Walker boutiques celebrated an important milestone.

 The Pacific Palisades, Calif.-headquartered boutique company celebrated 20-years in business last week.
 Its boutique business is growing.
 In 2018, the boutique’s founder Elyse Walker introduced Towne by Elyse Walker.
 In 2019, the casual fashion concept opened two more locations.
 There’s one located in Newport Beach, Calif., there is another Towne by Elyse Walker in Los Angeles’ Bel Air area.
-Walker was the co-founder of e-commerce emporium Forward by Elyse Walker.
+Walker serves as fashion director of e-commerce emporium Forward by Elyse Walker.
 In 2016, Walker opened a second shop under her Elyse Walker nameplate at the Lido Marina Village retail center in Newport Beach.

 At the Oct.
 11 anniversary party, Walker made a champagne toast to success.
 Also unveiled at the party, a collaboration jewelry line Walker made with Los Angeles label Spinelli Kilcollin.
 Spinelli Kilcollin has made a splash with its linked and stacked galaxy rings.